-Seismicity and Earthquakes of Nevada and western U.S. These are the contemporary release of accumulated strain registered by Geodesy.
+Seismicity and Earthquakes of Nevada and western U.S. The 'contemporary' release of accumulated strain registered by Geodesy.

 The sudden displacement produces vibrationssound - which led to development of instruments and arrays to measure those sound to allow determination of the size and location of the source of the earthquakes.